Tetiana Cherep-Perohanych

 Tetiana Pavlivna Cherep-Perohanych (18 November 1974, Stara Basan, Bobrovytsia Raion, Chernihiv Oblast, Ukraine) is a Ukrainian poet, novelist and playwright, journalist, translator, public figure, author of 14 books, member of the National Writers' Union of Ukraine, the National Union of Local Historians of Ukraine and the National Union of Journalists of Ukraine, winner of national and international awards.

 Biography

 She attended secondary school in Stara Basan.
 She graduated from the Institute of Journalism of the Taras Shevchenko National University of Kyiv in 1999, specialising in journalism.

-She is a communications expert for the World Bank project, editor-in-chief of the Ukrainian Culture magazine (2021-2022).
+She was a communications expert for the World Bank project, editor-in-chief of the Ukrainian Culture magazine (2021-2022).